-It is in my nature to wander, if I’m in one place for too long I will shift residents or I move the furnisher, the change of seasons always makes me restless.
-My maternal Grandmother used to say it was in my blood, inherited from her mother, a beautiful Roma woman who married an Austrian man and immigrated to western Canada in the boom of the nineteen twenties.
+It is in my nature to wander, if I’m in one place for too long I get restless for change, sometimes I move across town, across the country… or I just move the furnisher!
+My maternal Grandmother used to say it was in my blood, inherited from her mother, a beautiful Romani woman who immigrated to western Canada in the boom of the 1920s.

-In a life salted by tragedy and the great depression, she like many woman of her time, learned to stretch every resource.
+In a life salted by tragedy and the great depression, like many women of her time, she learned to stretch every resource.
 She made clothing out of flour sacks and lined her children’s shoes with newspaper in winter.
 Never was food wasted, never did a single bite go unappreciated.
-Once a week she baked bread in a wood fired oven and on sundays it was pie, even into the 1980′s she considered her ‘new fangled electric stove’ inferior in every way.
+Once a week she baked bread in a wood-fired oven and on Sundays it was pie, even into the 1980’s she considered her “new-fangled electric stove” inferior in every way.

-I wish I had that big cast iron stove now; with it’s overhead warming oven, flat top and water heater, gleaming with chrome trim.
-I see it in my mind’s eye when I think of her teaching me how to properly fill the firebox on cold, damp mornings, her slippered feet and wool socks, wrapped in a worn chenille robe, her auburn hair in curlers.
+I wish I had that big wood stove now; with its overhead warming oven, flat top and water heater, gleaming with chrome trim.
+I see it in my mind’s eye when I think of her teaching me how to properly fill the firebox on cold, damp mornings, her slippered feet and wool socks, wrapped in a worn chenille robe with her auburn hair in curlers.

-In her kitchen I learned to make soap and churn butter.
-On her small farm I milked goats, turned eggs under heat lamps until tiny peeping chicks and ducklings would emerge, and ran from staggering ganders bent on my destruction.
+In my grandmother’s kitchen, I learned to make soap and churn butter, all skills gleaned from her intensely independent Gypsy mother.
+On her small farm, I milked goats, turned eggs under heat lamps until tiny peeping chicks and ducklings would emerge, and ran from swaggering ganders bent on my destruction.
 Her simple approach to food is what I turn to time after time in my kitchen.
 Simple.
 Honest.
 Hearty.

 This is perhaps the food I do best, comforting and personal.
-This Goulash leans Romanian with it’s heavy use of onion, here we’ve paired it with a soft polenta, or maize porridge and topped it with sour cream.
+This Goulash leans Romanian with its heavy use of onion, here we’ve paired it with soft polenta, or maize porridge and topped it with sour cream.
 May it warm you to your toes.

 2 onions, sliced thin